 He came home for Spring break, and its a bit of a blur because I had been so sick in March.
 But I do recall how I pepped talked myself into not feeling quite as sad because I knew he'd be done with school and home again in May.
 Yet the minute the door closed behind him, I cried for hours.

-Family and friends, although well-meaning and unaware, had (have?) me a secret time frame in which I was allowed to be sad and mope around.
+Family and friends, although well-meaning and unaware, had me a secret time frame in which I was allowed to be sad and mope around.
 So I no longer tell them when I am having a bad day, a day when I miss my son so intensely that all I want to do is stay in bed all day, because I know that my alloted time frame has passed.
-So I allow myself to feel shitty for a few hours and then I pull myself out of the funk by planning a day when I can go visit him and take him to dinner, or I call him and hearing how happy he is makes it all okay.
+So I allow myself to feel sad for a few hours and then I pull myself out of the funk by planning a day when I can go visit him and take him to dinner, or I call him and when I hear how happy he is, it makes it all okay.

 I used to think it would be difficult to sell my house when Johnny left for college because I raised him here, alone (his dad moved to Iowa when he was 7 years old) through grade school, middle school, and high school.
-They were the best years of my life to date.
+Those were the best years of my life to date.
 My house was the house where all the kids gathered.
 I had boys sleeping here every single weekend since grade school.
-I bought at least a thousand frozen Jacks pizza, too many cans of Coke to count, and I made about a million pancakes.
+I bought at what seems like thousands of frozen Jacks pizza, too many cans of Coke to count, and I made about a million pancakes.
 Many of those boys, who also left for college, are like sons to me.
 And I miss them.
-I miss all of them and all of it - the joy and the bullshit they brought into my life and home as they navigagted through their childhood and teenage years.
+I miss all of them and all of it - the joy and the crazy they brought into my life and home as they navigagted childhood and teenage years.
 The house now feels like a ghost town of memories and there are days I would actually like to leave here and start the life Rick and I have planned.

-I am happy to report that Johnny loves the city of Madison, his classes, dorm life, his new friends and old friends.
-He's conquered Calculus and Analytical Chemistry with a GPA that made the Deans List.
+I am happy to report that Johnny loves Madison, his classes, dorm life, his new friends and old friends.
+He's conquered Calculus and Analytical Chemistry and made the Deans List.
 He's landed a Research Assistant position at the UW Hospital doing exactly what he hopes to do in his carreer.
 He has a townhouse rented for his Sophmore year with four old friends from home and four new friends he's met at school.
 He looks different.
 He dresses different.
 He eats different foods now.
 But when I see him or talk to him, he is the same sweet little boy that I bet all my hopes and dreams on 18 years ago.

 I got an arrow tattoo a few years ago to remind myself that life moves forward, not back, sometimes under great tension.
 But we must keep our eye on the target, aim, and then fire.
 Because if we don't fire the arrow, if we don't let go, we continue to think that we are somehow in control.
 And that's been my biggest lesson of all, accepting that I am not in control.
 Of anything, really.